tfenster/end2end/source/_posts/2020-06-28-making-use-of-the-new-bc-artifacts.md

 The last line shows the compilation command that is executed when you run the image, so you need to make sure to bind mount your project folder to c:\src.

-After running something like 'docker build -t tobiasfenster/bc-sdk:sandbox-16.2.13509.14155-de-1809 --build-arg BASE=1809 --build-arg TYPE=sandbox --build-arg COUNTRY=de --build-arg VERSION=16.2.13509.14155 -f Dockerfile .', we now have an image with the alc compiler and all the standard symbols we might need.
+After running something like `docker build -t tobiasfenster/bc-sdk:sandbox-16.2.13509.14155-de-1809 --build-arg BASE=1809 --build-arg TYPE=sandbox --build-arg COUNTRY=de --build-arg VERSION=16.2.13509.14155 -f Dockerfile .`, we now have an image with the alc compiler and all the standard symbols we might need.
 Because I have used nanoserver, the image is very small in total with the Business Central stuff adding 330 MB to the image.

 Because of this and as we don't need to wait for SQL and BC to start, the compilation is very quick.
 Of course, to run e.g. automated tests, you still need all the other components, but if you only want to compile, maybe because it is just a push to a feature branch and you run the whole story including tests only nightly but are fine with just a compilation for the push.
 And 5.5 seconds to find out if your code still compiles in a pristine environment seems quite fair.